Skip to main content

 X-Aibox-Turn-IdGateway-generated turn identifier.

 CapTokens are signed with AIBOX_CAPTOKEN_KEYS.
-They currently grant broad end-user scopes such as agent.invoke, tool.*, memory.*, knowledge.*, and guardrail.*.
-Finer per-route scoping is a follow-up.
+They currently grant broad end-user scopes (agent.invoke, tool.*, memory.*, knowledge.*, guardrail.*); finer per-route scoping is a tracked follow-up.
+The gRPC metadata equivalents are aibox-turn-id and aibox-cap-token (lowercase, no x- prefix per gRPC spec).

-Most gateway-to-service calls replace the user's bearer token with a short-lived Keycloak service token.
-Receiving services validate issuer, audience, client identity, and optional allowed callers.
+Most gateway-to-service hops swap the user's bearer for a short-lived Keycloak service token (services/shared-go/serviceauth/).
+Receiving services validate issuer, audience, client identity, and an optional allowed-caller list.
+User identity is still carried by the stamped X-Aibox-* headers — the service JWT only proves "this is a peer service."

 VariablePurpose